top of page

 Diane Arrieta was born and raised in Pennsylvania, where her upbringing in Oil City - a town with a rich history as a former Seneca Indian Village turned center for the petroleum industry - greatly influenced her beliefs and subsequently, her art practice.
 Arrieta's heritage as a Native American and descendant of European immigrant farmers from Czechoslovakia shaped her perspectives on nature and environmental stewardship from a young age.

-Having obtained a BFA in ceramic sculpture and an MSc in Wildlife Health from the University of Edinburgh, Arrieta's artwork primarily explores the impact of human activity on endangered species and champions the role of women and children in society.
-Her work has been exhibited extensively across the United States and the United Kingdom, with notable showcases at prominent museums such as the Cornell Museum of Art, The NSU Art Museum Fort Lauderdale, The Boca Raton Museum, and the Museum of Fine Art Tallahassee.
+the University of Edinburgh, Arrieta's artwork primarily explores the impact of human activity on endangered species and champions the role of women and children in society.
+Her work has been exhibited extensively across the United

 Education: